 Follow the traditional hot cross buns recipe to prepare buns for the oven, then put a cross on top of each using a little bit of rolled dough and brush on butter and sugar, then bake as usual.

 Or, with a sharp knife, slit top at right angles or press a cross indentation onto the top of each bun with a long pencil.
 When NEARLY baked, glaze, and dredge the cross thus produced with granulated sugar; repeat glazing and dredging until cross is filled with sugar.
 Complete baking.

 Cinnamon may be mixed with the glazing sugar, or you can add a small amount of lemon extract for a slightly tangy flavor.

 Mary Lee Taylor Recipe (c.
 1940)

-This biscuit recipe is for anyone seeking an alternative to the traditional recipe for hot cross buns.
+This vintage biscuit recipe is for anyone seeking an alternative to the traditional hot cross buns recipe.

 1. Turn on oven; set at very hot (450°F).

 2. Grease a cake pan measuring 9 inches across.

 3. Sift together 2 cups sifted all-purpose flour, 3 teaspoons baking powder, and 1 teaspoon salt.